inf380p/fall2021/_posts/exercises/2021-10-20-githubsignup.md

 link: http://github.com/join
 category: exercise
 inclass: true
-title: 3.
-Sign up for a Github account (try for a cool username)
+title: Sign up for a Github account (username can be pseudonymous)
 ---